 Air Berlin faced serious problems that led to its collapse in October 2017.
 Here’s a simpler explanation of what went wrong:

 - Financial Trouble: For many years, Air Berlin struggled with money.
-The airline lost money and had a lot of debt.
+The airline lost money and had significant debt.
 Its approach to offering low-cost, full-service flights didn’t work well, making it hard to keep costs down and compete effectively.

 - Strong Competition: Other airlines that kept costs low and kept prices competitive, such as Ryanair and EasyJet, were tough competitors.
 Big airlines like Lufthansa were strong competitors on many routes.
 This competition made it hard for Air Berlin to generate revenue and maintain its market share.

 - Problems with Growth and Buying Other Airlines: When Air Berlin tried to grow by acquiring other airlines, such as LTU International and parts of Niki, it didn’t achieve as much as expected.
-These moves made the business more complex and added more debt, which made things harder to manage.
+These moves made the business more complex and added more debt, making it harder to manage.

-- Economic and Regulatory Pressures: Changes in fuel prices and tough economic times added to the airline’s financial struggles.
+- Economic and Regulatory Pressures: Fluctuating fuel prices and tough economic conditions compounded the airline’s financial struggles.
 Strict rules in the European aviation industry made things difficult.
 Air Berlin couldn’t adjust well enough to these challenges.

 - Unsuccessful Investments and Partnerships: The airline attempted to update its fleet and expand its network, but lacked sufficient funds to support these plans.
-Investments by Etihad Airways in 2011 seemed promising at first, but didn’t address the deeper financial issues.
+Etihad Airways’ 2011 investments seemed promising at first but didn’t address the deeper financial issues.
 When Etihad stopped supporting Air Berlin in 2017, the airline had to file for insolvency.

 These issues, combined, made it impossible for Air Berlin to continue operating, leading to its shutdown.
 This was a significant drop from its early days of operations.